ktenczar-18/MTA-ML-Analysis/README.md

 # MTA-Regression-Analysis
 This analysis looks to use the MTA's Subway Customer Journey data, which records train progress data for each train in the MTA system on a daily basis.
-The focus of this analysis is to predict 'customer journey time performance', defined as the percent of customers with journeys completed within 5 min of scheduled time.
+The focus of the regression analysis is to predict 'customer journey time performance', defined as the percent of customers with journeys completed within 5 min of scheduled time.
+For the classification analysis, we try to predict based on our features whether a train will have a high level of performance or not.

 The included features are: